Pitch Black (film): Critical response

 At review aggregation website Rotten Tomatoes, it has a 59% approval rating based on 113 reviews, with an average rating of 5.70/10.
 The site's consensus reads: "Despite an interesting premise (and a starmaking turn from Vin Diesel), Pitch Black is too derivative and formulaic to fully recommend to sci-fi or action fans".
 On Metacritic, the film has a weighted average score of 49 out of 100, based on 29 critics, indicating "mixed or average reviews".

 James Berardinelli of ReelViews gave the film 3 out of 4 stars and stated, "It's not an especially challenging part, but Diesel handles it with aplomb."
 BBC.com gave the film 3 out of 5 stars and stated it as "an entertainment and quite a good one too."
 Peter Bradshaw of Guardian gave the film a positive review and stated that the film "undoubtedly has something interesting about it, and that something can be summarized in two words: Vin Diesel."
 Nathan Rabin of A.V.
 Club gave the film a positive review and stated that the film "falters a bit in its last half-hour" and "reduces Diesel to delivering a pithy one-liner-but for the most part, it's terrific."

 San Francisco Chronicle gave the film 0 out of 4 stars and called the film "a tiresome experience."
 Austin Chronicle gave the film 2 out of 5 stars and called the film "a very streamlined exercise in interplanetary mayhem and the logistics of the body count."
-Roger Ebert of Chicago Sun-Times gave the film 2 out of 4 stars and stated that "how sad it is that humans travel countless light years away from Earth, only to find themselves inhabiting the same tired generic conventions."
+Roger Ebert of Chicago Sun-Times gave the film 2 out of 4 stars, stating Pitch Black was inferior to Twohy's The Arrival (1996) and adding: "how sad it is that humans travel countless light years away from Earth, only to find themselves inhabiting the same tired generic conventions."

 Accolades

 Home media

-Pitch Black was released on VHS and DVD on October 10, 2000.
+Pitch Black was released on VHS and DVD on October 10, 2000, by Universal Studios Home Video.
 It was re-released on DVD in 2004 as The Chronicles of Riddick: Pitch Black.
 It was released on HD DVD on July 11, 2006, and on Blu-ray on March 31, 2009.
 The disc contains the theatrical edition and an unrated director's cut edition, containing 3 more minutes of extra material.
 A LaserDisc release was also planned, but cancelled by mid-2001 due to waning support for that format.
+In 2020, the year of the film's 20th Anniversary, Arrow Video released Pitch Black on 4K Ultra HD Blu-ray.